OPERATING AGREEMENT

 PRINCIPAL OFFICE AND REGISTERED AGENT

 The principal office of the Company shall be located at 1234 Commerce Blvd, Suite 200, Wilmington, DE 19801, or at such other place as the Member may designate from time to time.
 The Company may maintain additional offices or places of business as the Member may deem necessary or desirable for the conduct of the Company's affairs.
 The registered agent for service of process upon the Company in the State of Delaware shall be National Registered Agents Inc., located at 160 Greentree Dr, Suite 101, Dover, DE 19904.
-The Member may change the registered agent or registered office from time to time in accordance with applicable law by filing the appropriate documents with the state authority.
+The Member may change the registered agent or registered office from time to time in accordance with the Delaware LLC Act by filing the appropriate documents with the Secretary of State.
+Pursuant to 6 Del.
+C. §18-104, as amended by Delaware Senate Bill 98 (effective August 1, 2025), the registered agent may not perform its duties solely through a virtual office or mail-forwarding service; the registered office must be a physical street address in Delaware at which the registered agent is generally present during normal business hours.

 3.